suraj7091/latexCalculator/README.md

 I'm using the [PEG.js](http://pegjs.org/) parser generator, go ahead and develop the grammar with me [here](http://peg.arcanis.fr/1eni3A/).

 This project is based on the beautiful [MathQuill](https://github.com/mathquill/mathquill) library. </br>
-The latex parser is based on that cool [GIST](https://gist.github.com/karoltarasiuk/9c73df20ca44686fb32d). </br>
 ![Alt text](/structure.png?raw=true "Structure")
 </br>